khuck/sos_flow_experiments/README.md

 SOS has an optional dependency on EVPath.
 Several of the workflows use ADIOS.
 For specific information on installing ADIOS and its dependencies (i.e. EVPath), see [https://www.olcf.ornl.gov/center-projects/adios/](https://www.olcf.ornl.gov/center-projects/adios/).
 In the instructions below, the "CHAOS" path is the set of dependencies for ADIOS (EVPath, etc.)

+# Building ADIOS for Pooky event extraction

+When working with ADIOS applications, you should use this version of ADIOS (for now): [https://github.com/khuck/ADIOS] (https://github.com/khuck/ADIOS).
+It includes support for extracting the dimensions at each adios_write call.

+NOTE:
+You will also need to use this version of TAU (for now): [http://www.nic.uoregon.edu/~khuck/tau2-git-pooky.tar.gz] (http://www.nic.uoregon.edu/~khuck/tau2-git-pooky.tar.gz).

 # Building SOS_flow

 ### To configure and install SOS (quick):